nutgmasson/gourmethiking/content/blog-post/Foods-keep-warm.md

 ## Oatmeal
 Warm and quick to prepare, oatmeal is a great breakfast option on chilly mornings.
-It can also be a dinner on these nights when cooking in the cold just doesn’t sound appealing!
+It can also be served as dinner on those nights when cooking in the cold just doesn’t sound appealing!
 Make sure to add protein and fat sources to make your oatmeal a consistent meal.
 Get some inspiration from these oatmeal recipes: [Choco-banana](/recipes/choco-banana-oatmeal/) and [Blueberry Pecan](/recipes/blueberry-pecan-oatmeal/).

 ## Boiling water filled Nalgene bottle in your sleeping bag